-I never felt as though I was missing out on the typical baby paraphernalia.
+I never felt though that I was missing out on the typical baby accessories.
 When my daughter slept, she slept in the same bed with me.
 When I fed her, she sat in my lap.
 When I changed her, it was either on the bed or the floor.
-And when I was in the house or needed to go anywhere, I used a baby carrier.
+I only used a baby carrier when I was in the house or I needed to go anywhere.

-I felt inspired by how I felt when I used the carrier.
+I felt inspired by my choice to use a carrier.
 It was a genuine encounter that enhanced my ability to take care of my daughter, promote her development and nurture our bond.
-One of the richest experiences the carrier gave me and my daughter was ongoing skin-to-skin contact.
-I chose to do skin-to-skin contact because it has been proven to have incredible benefits for the development of pre-term and full-term babies.
+One of the richest experiences the carrier gave me and my daughter was the ongoing skin-to-skin contact, I chose it because it has been proven to have the most incredible benefits for the development of pre-term and full-term babies.
 And the best part of it all was the amazing sensory experience!
 Since Nalini was born in July, I kept her dressed in only a diaper—and in the privacy of my home, I kept my own chest bare.
 The good news is that she seems to enjoy the closeness too!

 My daughter is now five, and our bond continues to deepen and expand.
 I feel good about how I decided to raise Nalini as a baby.
 And I still continue with the same approach now.
-I raise her by keeping it simple.
+I raise her by keeping it simple J.